UniversalDependencies/UD_English-LinES/README.txt

 In addition the corpus includes segments from Microsoft Access 2002 Online Help and the Englsh part of the Europarl corpus (v.7).

+The segments have been word-aligned to the corresponding segments in the UD Swedish_LinES treebank.
+Contact Lars Ahrenberg if you are interested in obtaining the word alignments.

 DATA SPLITS